taylorjg/TennisScoreboard/README.md

 ### Phase 1

-* Very basic UI that can display a single game/points
+* Very basic UI that can display points for a single game
 * A couple of buttons to manually score points for player 1 / player 2
 * Support the ability to enter a series of points and then click a button to replay them
 * Use of RxJS to replay the points

 ### Phase 2

+* Extend the UI to support games
 * Extend the UI to support sets
 * Populate MongoDB with archived point-by-point data for a bunch of real matches
 * Add REST APIs to make this data available to the client